Menkaura81/Anyshift/README.md

 On the rolling starts you have to select the right position on the shifter before crossing start line to avoid desynchronization.
 Neutral not detected and reverse is a button.

-Supports memory write mode.
-Just launch anyshift and enjoy
+Supports memory write mode altough reverse seems to act a little buggy.

 ENTHUSIA pcsx2